AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 ```python
 Tx ((512, 1036) bytes): comms=4, nulls=4, pubs=4, l2_to_l1=0, e_logs=988, u_logs=48
 ```
-Lets say that this is a decent guess, and get some ideas on how much we should expect to require at different throughput.
+Assuming that this is a decent guess, and we can estimate the data requirements at different transaction throughput.

 ### Throughput Requirements